Dental mythbuster 32: Support and wellbeing of dentists and the dental team

 Wellbeing and support for dental practitioners

-The General Dental Council (GDC) is clear that the interests of patients must come first.
+Professionally, we must put the interests of patients first.
 This can make dentists anxious about whether their professional behaviour might come under scrutiny.
-At the same time, opportunities to seek support and guidance may not be obvious.
+Opportunities to seek support and guidance may not always be obvious.

-Society is becoming more litigious.
-This too can create anxiety for dental professionals.
+Society is also becoming more litigious which can add to anxieties for dental professionals.

 Wellbeing and support for the whole practice team

-Dentists and practice teams may need support in many areas.
-For example, concerns are often raised, and regulatory breaches occur around:
+Dentists and practice teams may need support in areas, such as:

 • clinical and ethical decision making